Past Exhibition: Poussin's The Arcadian Shepherds

 From the Louvre to The Frick Collection: Poussin's The Arcadian Shepherds

-With extraordinary generosity, the Musée du Louvre agreed to lend The Frick Collection for a period of four months one of the most celebrated icons of French art: Nicolas Poussin's The Arcadian Shepherds.
+With extraordinary generosity, the Musée du Louvre loaned one of the most celebrated icons of French art: Nicolas Poussin's The Arcadian Shepherds.
 This image of four shepherds solemnly meditating over the inscription they have discovered on a tomb — Et in Arcadia Ego (“Even in Arcadia [there] am I”) — has come to be regarded as the quintessence of the art of Poussin (1594-1665).
 It has been copied, imitated, and evoked by numerous artists, and discussed by connoisseurs, historians, and writers since it was acquired by Louis XIV for the French royal collections in 1685.
-This masterpiece hung in the West Gallery of The Frick Collection near others by some of Poussin's greatest contemporaries: Velazquez, Van Dyck, Rembrandt, and Vermeer.
+This masterpiece hung in the West Gallery of The Frick Collection near works by some of Poussin's greatest contemporaries: Velazquez, Van Dyck, Rembrandt, and Vermeer.